masquey/RevokeChinaCerts_wiki/ReadMe.md

 * Windows
     * Choose the version and run `.bat` file.
     * Clear all browser(s) data and DNS cache of system, then restart network interface(s).
 (Optional, but strongly recommended)
-* Linux(Debian, other Linux distributions need to see its official description)
+* Linux(Debian, other Linux distributions should need to see its official description.)
     * Execute `sudo dpkg-reconfigure ca-certificates` in terminal.
     * Using the space bar to revoke the certificates.
-    * Using enter key to save changes.
+    * Using tab and enter key to save changes.
     * Clear all browser(s) data and DNS cache of system, then restart network interface(s).
 (Optional, but strongly recommended)
 * Mac
     * Using shell script